sanskritsingh/Telling-Stories-with-Data-Page/README.md

 ## About Me

-I am a civil engineer by profession and currently pursuing my Graduate Program from the Civil and Environmental Engineering Department of Carnegie Mellon University, Pittsburgh, PA, USA
+I am a civil engineer by profession and currently pursuing my Graduate Program from the Civil and Environmental Engineering Department at Carnegie Mellon University, Pittsburgh, PA, USA

 ## What I wish to learn